 Professor Larus Debates on US Sanctioning of Chinese and Russian Firms

-PSIA Department Chairman Elizabeth Larus debated analysts from Shanghai, Moscow, and Budapest on US sanctioning of Chinese and Russian firms on “In Focus: South Asia” on December 1.
-View the show by clicking here!
+PSIA Department Chairman Elizabeth Larus debated analysts from Shanghai, Moscow, and Budapest on US sanctioning of Chinese and Russian firms on Indus News episode 78 “In Focus: South Asia” on December 1, 2020.

 Professor Cooperman on Women Congressional Candidates and Campaign Finance

 Professor Cooperman joined a Facebook Live panel to discuss the book, “Politicking While Female: The Political Lives of Women,” and her chapter, “On the Money: Assessing the Campaign Finance Networks of Women Congressional Candidates.”
-View her interview by clicking here!
+Check out LSU’s panel on Facebook for the discussion.

 Professor Lester on “Dialogues in Democracy” Podcast Series

-Professor Lester participated in debate and discussion on various topics surrounding democracy on the University of Michigan Press’s podcast “Dialogues in Democracy”.
-Click here to listen to their podcasts!
+Professor Lester participated in debate and discussion on various topics surrounding democracy on the University of Michigan Press’s podcast collection “Dialogues in Democracy”.

 Professor Jason Davidson commentary on geopolitics in the Asia-Pacific

-In NewsWeek’s “US, China’s Geopolitical Battle for Asia Shapes New Power Dynamic for Region” by Tom O’Connor and Naveed Jamali, Professor Davidson discusses China’s assertive behavior internationally and the impact of the Cold War in today’s international alliances.
-Click here to read more.
+In NewsWeek’s “US-China’s Geopolitical Battle for Asia Shapes New Power Dynamic for Region” by Tom O’Connor and Naveed Jamali, Professor Davidson discusses China’s assertive behavior internationally and the impact of the Cold War in today’s international alliances.

 Professor Cooperman and Professor Farnsworth: COVID in Context

-As part of UMW’s Covid in Context course, Professor Cooperman and Professor Farnsworth recently delivered a lecture titled “Covid and the 2020 U.S. Presidential and Congressional Elections” – click here to watch.
+As part of UMW’s Covid in Context course, Professor Cooperman and Professor Farnsworth recently delivered a lecture titled “Covid and the 2020 U.S. Presidential and Congressional Elections.

 UMW Political Science Faculty Receive Prestigious Fulbright Awards

 Professors Elizabeth Freund Larus and Stephen J. Farnsworth are go-to pundits in national and international media in their respective fields.
 Soon they’ll take their expertise and research abroad through prestigious 2019-20 U.S. Fulbright grants.
-See the article here for more information.
+See UMW’s article on PSIA 2019-20 faculty Fulbrights.